Tooling for Maintaining YAML Files

 Visual Studio Code requires the redhat.vscode-yaml extension to support schemas for YAML.

-Running Tools with pre-commit #
+Running Tools with prek or pre-commit #

-Installing pre-commit #
+Installing prek #

-pipx install pre-commit
+pipx install prek

-uv tool install pre-commit
+uv tool install prek

-Adding pre-commit To a Project #
+Adding Hooks To a Project #

-The pre-commit configuration must be in a file called .pre-commit-config.yaml file.
+The configuration must be in a file called .pre-commit-config.yaml file.
 Save this file in the root directory of your project:

 ---